resolve109/study-aws-sa/aws-study-guide.md

 ### S3 Bucket Encryption
 - **Client-Side Encryption**:
-  - Data is encrypted on the client side before uploading to S3
+  - Data is encrypted before upload (the client manages encryption)
   - Provides encryption in transit and at rest (since it's encrypted when stored)
 - **Server-Side Encryption**:
   - **SSE-S3**: S3 handles key management and encryption for you